Together with employees -

 Supporting the dual aspects of work and parenting

-In FY2017, JTEKT distributed a handbook for supporting work and parenting to all management-level employees and employees planning to take parental leave.
-We also prepared the website specifically for people taking parental leave and have established the framework enabling employees to utilize free online services such as seminars, etc. for skill enhancement, as well as established a 24-hour consultation desk.
-In addition, we held a “Seminar for Supporting Employees Balancing Work and Parenting” for all management-level employees so that they are able to provide staff members who are balancing both work and parenting with the appropriate support.
+JTEKT distributes a handbook containing information on supporting work and parenting to all management-level employees and employees planning to take parental leave.
+We also prepare a website specifically for people taking parental leave and have established a framework enabling employees to utilize free online services such as seminars, etc. for skill enhancement, as well as established a 24-hour consultation desk.

 Number of employees who took childcare leave